 - 2008 SSHRC Institutional Grant, (SIG), Spirit Mediums, Local Histories and Global Identities in Southern Ghana. $2750, Principal Investigator.

 2018.
 “Ethics and morality, anthropological approaches to…” In Hilary Callan (Editor).
-International Encyclopedia of Anthropology.
-Wiley-Blackwell.
+The International Encyclopedia of Anthropology.
+John Wiley and Sons Ltd.

 2015.
 Co-authored with Jon Bialecki.
 Introduction: What is an Individual?
 The view from Christianity.
 HAU: Journal of Ethnographic Theory 5(1): 271–294.